swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

   ///
   /// Attempting to set this after the first `enqueue` on the main
-  /// executor is a fatal error. public static var executor: any SerialRunLoopExecutor { get set }
+  /// executor is a fatal error. public static var executor: any MainExecutor { get set }
 }

 extension Task {